 Usually, it’s a series of courses taught by instructors who have real-world industry experience and tailor their curriculum toward working professionals’ needs with career advancement in mind.
-At UC Berkeley Extension, our certificates and their respective courses are approved by UC Berkeley, so you’re getting the high-quality education you’d expect from a graduate program.
+Our certificates and their respective courses are approved by UC Berkeley, so you’re getting the high-quality education you’d expect from a graduate program.

 Certificates can also refresh or build upon the skills you already obtained with a master’s degree.
 Or get back into the swing of learning by completing a certificate before you look at graduate-level education.

 In some fields, a certificate can help you obtain a license to practice, satisfy a state or national education requirement, or become eligible for higher pay scales.
-For instance, going on to obtain an accounting certification can boost your pay by ten percent, according to Robert Half.
+For instance, going on to obtain an accounting certificate can boost your pay by 10 percent, according to Robert Half.

 How Long Will It Take?

-Earning a UC Berkeley Extension certificate typically takes one to two years, but some programs can be as short as a few months.
+Earning one of our certificates typically takes one to two years, but some programs can be as short as a few months.
 The programs are designed for working professionals, so you take courses in the evenings, on the weekends, online, or partly in-class and partly online.
 This flexible schedule allows you to take a couple courses at a time or one course at a time—it’s up to you and your availability!
 Many certificates can be completed entirely online, so you don’t have to worry about getting stuck in traffic on your way to class.